bdandu93/EarlyDetectionOfCardioVascularDiseasesUsingMachineLearningAndXAI_Bhargava_Dandu/docs/Weekly Journal/Project Journal.md

 - Progress Update: We have implemented the ML model and evaluated the model.
 - Challenge Faced: The  main challenge faced is to figure out which model we are implementing to predict the cardiovascular disease.
 - Next steps: The next steps are to perfrom ML techniques like Cross validation, Hyperparameter tuning to improve the model performance.

+## Week 6 (Aug 3 - Aug 9)

+Key Points:

+- Progress Update: We have implemented the ML model and further tuned the ML model by perfroming the cross validation.
+- Challenge Faced: The major challenge faced is preprocessing the data before implementing the ML model.
+- Next steps: We got imiprovement in the model performance after performing cross validation.
+The next steps would be performing hyperparameter tuning and improving teh model performance.

+## Week 7 (Aug 10 - Aug 16)

+Key Points:

+- Progress Update: We have further tuned the ML model by performing hyperparameter tuning and saw improvement in the evaluation metrics.
+- Challenge Faced: The major challenge faced while performing hyperparameter tuning is selecting the choice of the search strategy.
+- Next steps: The next steps are to futher implement ML techniques to enhance model performance and finally implement XAI techniques for explaining the model's predictions.

+## Week 8 (Aug 17 - Aug 23)

+Key Points:

+- Progress Update: Worked on creating an inital draft of the main report for the thesis.
+- Challenge Faced: The major challenge faced is to select the IEEE format research paper templat and including the components like tables and images into it.
+- Next steps: We have created the base structure of the research paper and now we have to include all the components into the report.

+## Week 9 (Aug 24 - Aug 30)

+Key Points:

+- Progress Update:
+- Challenge Faced:
+- Next steps:

+## Week 10 (Aug 31 - Sept 6)

+Key Points:

+- Progress Update:
+- Challenge Faced:
+- Next steps: